 The Martin Family Undergraduate Research Assistantship is a semester-long student aide position hosted by the Center for Louisiana Studies.
 During the assistantship semester, students pursue research focused on the culture and history of the Acadiana region, preferably the early colonial history and culture of Acadians, Africans, Native Americans, and Free People of Color.

-To apply, send an email describing your research interests (by April 30 for the next calendar year) along with your cv describing your coursework and the name of one faculty reference to the Center for Louisiana Studies at email@example.com with the subject line, "Martin Family Assistanship."
+To apply, send an email describing your research interests (500 word maximum) by July 1 for the next calendar year, along with your cv describing your coursework and the name of one faculty reference to the Center for Louisiana Studies at firstname.lastname@example.org with the subject line, "Martin Family Assistanship."